TudbuT/qft/README.md

 - On the sender PC, enter `qft sender <helper> <shared-phrase> <filename>`.
 - On the receiver PC, enter `qft receiver <helper> <shared-phrase> <filename>`.
 - Both PCs should start transferring after a short while.
 If they don't, try again.

+OR
+- On both PCs, enter `qft gui`.
+- Select mode
+- Select file to send and file to save to
+- Update the shared phrases to match
+- Click start

 ### Arguments:
 ```